amaanib/amaanib/README.md

 - Geospatial analysis of industrial zones and urban expansion (Vietnam)
 - Political economy of production networks (India)
 - Experiments on 'Home Bias effects on stock markets', 'Inflation expectations in a New Keynesian laboratory' and 'Social Norms in Collective Action'

-- Feel free to explore my repositories for other projects I have worked on.
 ---

 ## 🏢 Experience